Electronic-Mango/openai-chatgpt-discord-bot/README.md

 You can enable this content for the whole bot in [Discord Developer Portal](https://discord.com/developers/applications) and specific bot settings.

-Currently bot won't even start without this privileged intent enabled.
+Currently, bot won't even start without this privileged intent enabled.

 ### Sending text messages